-- MBL campus access is limited to those individuals with active MBL ID cards until further notice.
-Non-residential visitors to the MBL facilities are restricted to vendors or those explicitly invited and hosted by a faculty or staff member for business purposes.
+- Access to MBL campus buildings is limited to those individuals with active MBL ID cards.
+Non-programmatic visitors are restricted from entering MBL facilities unless they have been explicitly invited or hosted by a faculty or staff member for business purposes.
 View the campus Visitors Webpage for more information or to register an invited non-residential visitor.

 Visiting local restaurants, shops, and other Cape Cod attractions

-- The status of local restaurants, coffee shops, retail, and other establishments or attractions is governed by Commonwealth of Massachusetts reopening guidelines.
+- The status of local restaurants, coffee shops, retail, and other establishments or attractions is governed by the Commonwealth of Massachusetts.

 - We ask that all MBL campus residential visitors exercise care when visiting these businesses or attractions and follow all public health guidelines.